dupluxy/dupluxy/README.md

+# DuplicacyIX Edition

+A Duplicacy derivative with improved support for preserving state on UNIX like systems.
+Produces snapshots compatible with Duplicacy.

+NOTE: This project/repository is not affiliated with nor endorsed by Duplicacy, Acrosync or their associated rights holders.
+It is developed and distributed in accordance with the associated LICENSE.
+Commercial use may require purchase of a license.

+## Added Features
+* Support for hard links.
+Hard links are tracked during local file listing.
+All linked entries will reuse the same chunk data, so this can give a time and space saving benefit as hard-linked files only need to be packed once.
+Hard links are supported to everything (regular files, symlinks, special files) except directories.
+* File flags, that is chflags(1) on BSD/Darwin, and ioctl_iflags(2) on Linux.
+The primary use case is to preserve iflags used by btrfs for no-COW and compression.
+* Special files (character/block devices, FIFOs, and sockets) are preserved along with associated metadata.

+## Assorted Changes
+* The S3 backend uses the newer ListObjectsV2 interface originally because of a bug with some providers with the old, obsolete interface, but now because this API is considerably faster on a number of providers tested.
+* B2 client max listing per request increased to 10,000
+* A fix for the exclude_by_attribute feature on BSD/Unix which has been broken upstream for ages.

+## Snapshot Format
+The generated preserves snapshots are backward compatible with vanilla versions of duplicacy and also do not increase the encoding size of metadata significantly.
+Unfortunately duplicacy does not have a formal forward-compatible snapshot versioning system, but that's not too surprising.
+This does mean that the data encoding is somewhat abusive of the existing format.

+### Hard links
+The storage differs for regular files vs. every other target.
+Entry records contain a `Link` string field for the symlink target.
+When a likely hard linked file is encountered (`st_nlink > 1`) that entry is marked as a hard link root with the string "/" in the `Link` field and it is placed in an array, the index of this array will serve as a link address.
+Plain duplicacy only uses the `Link` field for symlinks.
+Files that hard link to this initial file have the index of the array of root files encoded as a base-16 integer into their `Link` field.
+These entries are placed in the snapshot with valid start/end chunk and offset values and all metadata is cloned so official Duplicacy will recover them as regular files with all metadata, it just will never make hard links.
+For hard links to symlinks and special files, the `Link` isn't used.
+Instead, since these files never have content the `EndChunk/EndOffset` fields are used.
+A magic number (-9) is encoded in `EndChunk` for root entries and (-10) for clone/child entries.
+The `EndOffset` contains the index into the root entry array.

+### Special Files
+Duplicacy simply skips special files.
+DuplicacyIX does not skip them.
+The `st_rdev` (device number) for character and block devices is stored with the lower 32-bits in `StartChunk` and the upper 32-bits in `StartOffset`, though no actual supported system uses anything bigger than 32-bits.
+The packing of this quantity is OS specific, but major, minor numbers are also OS specific.

+### File flags
+Files flags are stored in the extended attributes table with a short (2 character) OS specific key prefixed with a null-byte.
+Duplicacy will try to set these xattrs, however they will be ignored as the name appears to be empty with the initial null-byte.

+## Motivation
+Arguably system root directories are better preserved in a filesystem image format, however the line becomes blurred for home and data directories the former which tends to become a magnet for all kinds of data layout.
+This gives the option of a convenient random addressable cloud backup with easy partial restore while also being able to backup an nearly exact replica for use in disaster recovery.
+Nearly exact, the only metadata not preserved are times other than mtimes and ACLs on BSD-like systems.
+Hard links are a pain and might be better to not exist but in actual use, but things like git repos and SDKs have a tendency to use them.
+Often one has no choice but to deal with them, and forgoing preserving them is painful.
+File flags are primarily for the use case of btrfs snapshot backups, specifically with regards to compression and no-COW.
+The implementation applies certain flags immediately on open so that these flags apply to written blocks.
+Special files serve a couple purposes.
+Backup of FIFOs and sockets are primarily for preserving metadata since these files have no useful content and can always be created on the fly.
+The other is support for backup of overlay2 file systems. overlay2 uses character mode dev-nodes for whiteouts in addition to trusted namespace xattrs.
+DuplicacyIX should be able to faithfully reproduce overlay2 fs layers.

+## Caveats/TODO
+* Improve command line options around processing hard links and special files, especially for restore.
+Right now if you don't have `mknod` capabilities and the snapshot has special device files you're going to need to use filters.
+* File flags for immutability aren't handled smartly.
+Specifically immutable and append only files will break badly with hardlinks, since hardlink creation is deferred to after flags application.
+The solution is not complicated but this is not a pressing use case.
+* Some corner cases of replacing existing files with hard links might end up breaking links if not doing a full restore.
+Again not a pressing use case.
+For the primary use of disaster recovery of large portions or an entire volume it works fine.
+* Possibly encode ACLs on Mac OS/FreeBSD.
+On Linux the crappy POSIX 1e ACLs that no one should use are picked up in the xattrs.

 # Duplicacy: A lock-free deduplication cloud backup tool

 Duplicacy is a new generation cross-platform cloud backup tool based on the idea of [Lock-Free Deduplication](https://github.com/gilbertchen/duplicacy/wiki/Lock-Free-Deduplication).